Open-Markets-Initiative/low-latency-reference/articles/README.md

 ## Code Style

-Fluent C++ by Jonathan Boccara.
-Blog dedicated to using modern 'fluent' style c++.
-Mentions strong types and the importance of knowing stl.
-[Fluent C++](http://www.fluentcpp.com/)
+[Fluent C++](http://www.fluentcpp.com/) by Jonathan Boccara.
+Excellent blog dedicated to using modern 'fluent' style C++.
+Very good examples of strong types and the importance of knowing Stl.

-Clean code by Robert Martin.
-Optimization is direct correlated to code flexibility and the speed of iteration.
+[Clean Code](http://blog.cleancoder.com/) by Robert Martin.
 Omi developers are strong believes that clean code is a requirement for fast code.
-[Clean Code](http://blog.cleancoder.com/)
+Optimization is directly correlated to code flexibility and the speed of iteration.